benshimonz/V1/README.md

 * A horizontal **red line** - denoting a **path** (explained later)

 Each relationship has a label which denotes the relationship's type.

+For every blue rectangle, red rectangle and relationship - the query processor will look for concrete entities and relationships that match the pattern.

 Patterns have a tree-like structure (as opposed to graph-like structure).